From my book (pp.310–11):

 So we set off, first along a narrow track through a barren gulley, then emerging into open country, following Li Manshan’s internal Daoist satnav up and down to a frozen river.
 Fording it, we climb the slope up to a reception committee of nine free-roaming donkeys awaiting us.

 Figures in the county gazetteer give a 1948 population of 63; according to our hosts, in 1970 there were 100 dwellers (under the people’s communes the village counted as the 9th brigade of Upper Liangyuan); back with the gazetteer, by 1990 there were still 75 villagers.
 Now only five aging families, eleven people, are still “left behind” here.
 But it’s hardly the mysterious ghost village I envisaged, and my only reward is the murals around the kang brick-bed in the house of a family that invites us in; they were painted in the late Cultural Revolution, which counts as “old” round here.
-They also have a Xi Jinping poster on their wall (on which more soon).
+They also have a Xi Jinping poster on their wall.